 Revit only runs on Windows.
 However, you can run Revit on your Mac by installing Windows on your Mac.
 There are two ways to do this: Boot Camp and via a Virtual Machine (VM).

 Boot Camp is very straight forward.
 It's essentially "dual booting" your Mac.
 Once Windows is installed in the Boot Camp partition, you'll have the choice at startup to either boot into OS X or boot into Boot Camp (Windows).
-Once in Boot Camp, you're essentially using a typical Windows computer – all the CPU and RAM is dedicated to Windows.
+Once in Boot Camp, you're for all practical purposes using a generic Windows PC just like any Dell, HP, etc. All the CPU, GPU and RAM is dedicated to Windows.
 You can install any Windows software you want, and it will run pretty much exactly like it would on a PC with the same hardware specs – same speed and everything.

 There's obviously one major drawback: you won't be able to access OS X from Boot Camp.
 None of the OS X apps will be available.
 While in Boot Camp, you're stuck in a Windows world.
 However, it will by far offer the best performance, so if you're going to spend a lot of time working in Revit, especially larger projects, or you need to let a rendering cook overnight, Boot Camp is probably your best bet.

 By the way, here's a handy utility called BootChamp for quickly rebooting into Boot Camp from OS X.